Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 1. Basic initial Setup
 a.
-Run the command `cat /sys/firmware/efi/fw_platform_size` to check if your booted into UEFI.<br>
+Run the command `cat /sys/firmware/efi/fw_platform_size` to verify that you have a UEFI BIOS.<br>
 b.
-Run `timedatectl` to ensure the date and time is accurate.
+Run `timedatectl` to ensure the date and time is accurate to your current time.

 ## 2. Networking
-If you are using ethernet instead of WI-FI, then skip part 1.
+If you are giong to be using ethernet instead of WI-FI, then you can skip part 1.

 ### Part One (Wi-Fi Setup).
 a.
-Run `ip link` to identify your network setup.<br>
+Run `ip link` to identify what network cards are available on your desktop.<br>
 b.
-Run `iwctl` to configure your Wi-Fi connection.<br>
+Run `iwctl` to enter the Wi-Fi configurator (iwd).<br>
 c.
-Once in iwd run `device list` to list your Wi-Fi card.<br>
+Once in iwd, run `device list` to list the Wi-Fi card(s) available on your desktop.<br>
 d.
-Run `station [Your wifi card] scan` to scan the local area for networks.<br>
+Run `station [Your wifi card] scan` to scan the local area for your network.<br>
 e.
-Run `station [Your wifi card] get-networks` to list the available networks.<br>
+Once completed, run `station [Your wifi card] get-networks` to list the recently scanned networks.<br>
 f.
-Run `station [your wifi card] connect "[your network]"` to connect to your network.<br>
+Once you have identified your network, run `station [your wifi card] connect "[your network]"` to connect to your network.<br>
 g.
-Press `ctrl + d` to exit iwd<br>
+Once connected, press `ctrl + d` to exit iwd.<br>
 h.
-Run `ip link` again to verify that you're getting an ip connection to Wi-Fi.
+Run `ip link` again to verify that you're getting an ip address connection to your Wi-Fi network.

 ### Part Two (Testing Connection).
-Run `ping archlinux.org` to test the internet connection.<br>
+Run `ping archlinux.org` to test if your internet connection is working correctly.<br>
-Note: You can press `ctrl + c` to stop pinging.
+Note: You can press `ctrl + c` to stop pinging the website.

 ## 3. Creating the Partition Tables.
 If you plan on dual booting Windows 10/11, STOP this guide is not for you.
-If you still want to dualboot with windows, figure it out yourself, I will not help you.
+If you still want to dualboot with windows, figure it out yourself, I will not help you here.

 Note: If you have a blank drive that you know is empty, then you can skip step c.

 a.
-Run `lsblk` to see what hard drives you have installed in your PC.<br>
+Run `lsblk` to see what hard drives are installed in your PC.<br>
 b.
 If you cannot identify what drive(s) you have installed, run `hdparm -i /dev/the_disk_to_be_partitioned` to double check that you've selected the right drive.<br>
 c.
-If you only have one drive woth another OS on it and want to install clean, run `gdisk /dev/the_disk_to_be_partitioned`.
+If you only have one drive with another OS install on it and want to perform a clean install, run `gdisk /dev/the_disk_to_be_partitioned`.
 - Press `x` to enable expert mode.
-- Press `z` to delete the entire contents of the drive
+- Press `z` to delete the entire contents of the drive.

 d.
 Run `cgdisk /dev/the_disk_to_be_partitioned` to format the drive.<br>
 e.
 Format the drive like this.